PRIMU: Uncertainty Estimation for Novel Views in Gaussian Splatting from Primitive-Based Representations of Error and Coverage: Regression-Based FisherRF

-FisherRF \cite{Jiang2023FisherRF} is based on the Fisher information matrix of a GS w.r.t.\ the gradient of the rendering function.
+This section outlines the regression-based FisherRF method used in the study of UE scene separation.
+Original FisherRF \cite{Jiang2023FisherRF} is based on the Fisher information matrix of a GS w.r.t.\ the gradient of the rendering function.
 The diagonal entries of this Fisher information matrix correspond to variances of the Gaussian primitive parameters and therefore are used to estimate their uncertainty.
 The considered Gaussian primitive uncertainty of FisherRF only uses the sum of the color parameter variances including all spherical harmonic parameters, used to make the color direction-dependent.
-Using the GS rending (Eq.
-(2)), pixel-wise uncertainties are obtained.
-In addition to standard FisherRF, we consider a modification more comparable to our method.
+Using the GS rending (\cref{eq:GSrendering}), pixel-wise uncertainties are obtained.

+We have made some modifications to make FisherRF more similar to our own method, so that it also uses a meta-regression model.
 That is, we compute \(6\) uncertainty feature maps based on the Gaussian parameter variances like in FisherRF but for different Gaussian primitive parameters.
 The \(6\) uncertainty feature maps are based on the grouping of parameters of Gaussian primitives in 1) mean, 2) scale, 3) rotation, 4) opacity factor, 5) spherical harmonics color parameters of degree zero and 6) the higher degree spherical harmonics color parameters.
 This grouping of parameters originates from the original GS implementation \cite{kerbl20233dgaussiansplatting}.
 For a Gaussian primitive the parameter groups scale and rotation correspond to its covariance matrix.
 In this way all Gaussian primitive parameters are represented in one of the \(6\) uncertainty feature maps.
 We use those \(6\) uncertainty feature maps as input for regression models in the same manner as for our uncertainty feature maps obtained by our method.
 This allows us to compare the quality of the different sets of feature maps for UE by evaluating the pixel-wise predicted errors using our evaluation metrics.